Mazlumsert1/Lsd-Report/README.md

 3. That Controller action leverages the necessary Models to retrieve information from the database, and the passes that data off to a View
 4. And that View renders the final page

 ### 1.4.
 Software Design

 #### Front-end
 The **front-end** is creatd using **Vue**, this was not planned from the start its something we planned later in the process.
-Using **Vue** to make api calls to our Rest-Api to get the different kind of data.
-We have tried keep it as simple as possible, so the code is easy to understand.
+Using **Vue** to make api calls to our Rest-Api to get the different kind of data, example stories or comments.
+We have tried keep it as simple as possible, so the code can be understood effortlessly.

 #### Back-end
 The **back-end** is created using **Laravel 5.5** where we have kept the classes and methods small and simple as possible.
 We have tried follow the concept **low coupling** and **high cohesion** to get better quality code, also make it better for changes to come, and also to unit test.